aws-samples/awsome-distributed-training/3.test_cases/3.MPT/README.md

     val_small: 100%|██████████| 10000/10000 [00:19<00:00, 514.19it/s]
     ```

+    Please be aware that this job downloads the tokenizer on demand (if it's not available under `./EleutherAI/gpt-neox-20b`), after which the tokenizer will be cached under `$HOME/.cache/huggingface`, and the `$HOME` directory is an NFS filesystem shared by the head node.
+Please consult the [HuggingFace cache management](https://huggingface.co/docs/datasets/cache) document to learn more about fine-grained control of the HuggingFace cache.

 3. After the job completed, check `/fsx/c4-dataset` (default) which will contain a structure similar as below

     ```bash